mmilaprat/pos_test/README.md

 $settings['hash_salt'] = 'xIe56HxiA-CzcH9PnaIcELUCV0DtulEeqV8On5QTWTMciiFues7Fv7vOVG-abghqjt-GM13VCg';
 ```

-You must create your new database in your database server and import in it the file stored in the folder database-backup.
+You must create your new database in your database server and import in it the file stored in the folder db_backup.

 Clear cache
 ./vendor/drush/drush/drush cr

-Acces with  a browser to the new web site, if there are some thmplate error (the template is not loaded correctly) pleas acces to the performance menu option (/admin/config/development/performance), uncheck both checkboxes, Aggregate CSS files and Aggregate JavaScript files, and click over the button "Save configuration".
+Acces with a browser to the new web site (credentials admin/admin), if there are some template error (the template is not loaded correctly) please access to the performance menu option (/admin/config/development/performance), uncheck both checkboxes, Aggregate CSS files and Aggregate JavaScript files, and click over the button "Save configuration".

 ## Possible bug